 When discontinuing treatment in patients treated with APLENZIN 348 mg once daily, decrease the dose to 174 mg once daily prior to discontinuation.

 In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum dose is 174 mg every other day.
 In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].

 Dosage Adjustment in Patients with Renal Impairment

-Consider reducing dose and/or frequency of APLENZIN in patients with renal impairment (Glomerular filtration rate <90 mL/min), [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
+Consider reducing the dose and/or frequency of APLENZIN in patients with renal impairment (glomerular filtration rate less than 90 mL/min) [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].

 At least 14 days should elapse between discontinuation of an MAOI intended to treat depression and initiation of therapy with APLENZIN.
 Conversely, at least 14 days should be allowed after stopping APLENZIN before starting an MAOI antidepressant [see Contraindications (4) and Drug Interactions (7.6)].

 Use of APLENZIN with Reversible MAOIs such as Linezolid or Methylene Blue

 Do not start APLENZIN in a patient who is being treated with a reversible MAOI such as linezolid or intravenous methylene blue.
 Drug interactions can increase risk of hypertensive reactions.
 In a patient who requires more urgent treatment of a psychiatric condition, non-pharmacological interventions, including hospitalization, should be considered [see Contraindications (4)].